In this article, we’ll be taking a closer look at one of the simplest but most effective investing strategies out there: the Dogs of the Dow.

 Dogs of the Dow Background: Dividends

 You may already know the basics about dividends.
-(Especially if you’ve already read our article and watched our video on them!)
+(Especially if you’ve already read our article and watch our video on them!)
 When a company makes a profit, it can put that money back into the company or choose to give some of it back to its investors through a cash payment called a dividend.

 The Dividend Equation